Few-to-many-particle crossover of pair excitations in a superfluid

-In order to highlight the crucial role of pair interactions, we consider a model with an effective interaction between time-reversed fermion pairs and show that it quantitatively describes current experiments.
-The model belongs to a class of so-called Richardson models~\cite{richardson63,richardson64,richardson65,richardson66}, which are solved by an algebraic Bethe ansatz (see Refs.~\cite{vondelft01,dukelsky04} for reviews), allowing for an efficient calculation of many-body states at only minor numerical effort compared to other methods such as a full configuration-interaction approach~\cite{rontani09,sowinski13,damico15,sowinski15,grining15,bjerlin16,rontani17,bekassy22}, coupled-cluster methods~\cite{grining15}, or Monte-Carlo calculations~\cite{berger15,rammelmueller16,luo16}.
-We study the following Hamiltonian:
+In order to highlight the crucial role of pair interactions, we consider a model [stated in Eq.~\eqref{eq:hamiltonian} below] with an effective interaction between time-reversed fermion pairs and show that it quantitatively describes current experiments.
+Similar pairing models are able to account for pairing fluctuation effects on ground state properties of interacting one-dimensional Fermi systems~\cite{hofmann16,hofmann17}, and we show here that they are also capture the excitation spectrum of two-dimensional interacting fermions.
+The model belongs to a class of so-called Richardson models~\cite{richardson63,richardson64,richardson65,richardson66}, which are solved by an algebraic Bethe ansatz (see Refs.~\cite{vondelft01,dukelsky04,johnson23} for reviews).
+This allows for an efficient calculation of many-body states at only minor numerical effort compared to other methods such as a full-configuration-interaction approach~\cite{rontani09,sowinski13,damico15,sowinski15,grining15,bjerlin16,rontani17,bekassy22,bekassy24}, stochastic variational methods~\cite{laird24}, coupled-cluster methods~\cite{grining15}, or Monte Carlo calculations~\cite{berger15,rammelmueller16,luo16}.
+The advantage of the pairing model is thus twofold: First, it links the observed excitation spectrum to a microscopic BCS-type pairing principle in mesoscopic systems.
+Second, being integrable, calculations are very tractable and can be performed both for few-particle and many-particle ensembles.